Data Challenge Overview

 Final Awards

-A total of 5 awards will be provided that are associated with monetary awards/travel
+A total of 6 awards will be provided that are associated with monetary awards/travel grants

 The significant outputs of this data challenge may be tools, applications, reports, publications or software.
 As strong proponents of Open Science, to ensure that the outcomes of the Data Challenge can be used for the greatest impact, participating teams are expected to make their outputs openly and publicly accessible.